Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: 's Design

 \subsection{Expert Caching and Eviction}

 Similar to existing expert offloading solutions~\cite{eliseev2023fast,xue2024moe,song2024promoe}, we design \sys to maintain an Expert Cache on GPUs to reuse expert weights when serving different request prompts.
-Given matched expert maps from \S\ref{subsec:design-similarity-match}, we guide \sys's Expert Cache to compute two priority scores for individual experts: 1) a prefetching priority to decide the prefetching orders of experts in the searched maps, and 2) an eviction priority to determine the eviction orders of experts in the Expert Cache.
+Given searched expert maps from \S\ref{subsec:design-similarity-search}, we guide \sys's Expert Cache to compute two priority scores for individual experts: 1) a \textit{prefetching priority} to decide the orders to prefetch experts in the searched maps, and 2) an \textit{eviction priority} to determine the orders to evict experts in the Expert Cache.

 \textbf{Expert prefetching priority.} Recall the set of experts to prefetch $E_{\textit{prefetch}}$ is determined in Equation~\ref{eq:expert-prefetch-set}.
 For each expert $E_{l,j} \in E_{\textit{prefetch}}$, we define the prefetching priority to be